 This experience is all about snorkeling the reefs of Kaneohe Bay.
 If you just love paddling and scenic views but don’t want to be swimming around, check out our other self-guided experiences: Mokolii Kayak and Hike (Chinaman’s Hat) – Best kayak and hike adventure, Kahana River Self-Guided Kayaking Tour – Best all-around paddling experience

-This Kaneohe Bay kayaking trip only takes about 3 hours.
-Of course, you can spend much longer out there if you were prepared, but we found that 3 hours was the sweet spot for the experience from the seamless kayak and gear delivery to exploring the bay with your kayaks and snorkel gear.
+This Kaneohe Bay kayaking trip only takes about 4 hours.
+Of course, you can spend much longer out there if you were prepared, but we found that 4 hours was the sweet spot for the experience from the seamless kayak and gear pickup in Kailua to exploring the bay with your kayaks and snorkel gear.

-You will be launching the kayaks into Kaneohe Bay steps from where you meet us.
-You’ll meet us over at the Waihole Nursery and Garden Center parking lot and we’ll have your kayaks and gear all set and ready to go.
-We’ll send you all the meeting location details in your confirmation email, so no need to write this all down.
+You will be driving from the Kailua storefront to the Waihole Nursery and Garden Center parking lot.
+Across the street you’ll be launching the kayaks into Kaneohe Bay.
+We’ll send you all the meeting location details for our storefront and where you’ll be parking in your confirmation email, so no need to write this all down.
 We’ve got you covered!

 Be sure you paddle all the way out of the bay you launch from to get to the reef.
 The launch location is very shallow and near a stream mouth, so the sandy bottom of the bay is very silty with no visibility.
 Once you are beyond the shallows, the water clears up and you will be on your way to Kaneohe Bay’s coral reefs!